gfoliver/hangman-cpp/README.md

 ## Hwo to edit the words

-You can modify the Game Words in the gamewords.txt file, but inside the "gamewords.txt" file, each line should be a word and there must be no space after the word.
+You can modify the Game Words inside the `gamewords.txt` file, each line should be a word and there must be no space after the word.

 ### Example:
 Word1\